‘Yooka-Laylee’: Dust Off Your Childhood, It’s About To Get Wild

 — Radeon RX (@Radeon) April 12, 2017

-Despite all this, the major advantage that our cute duo has is the support from a community that honestly believes in their success.
-Originating as a Kickstarter campaign, Yooka-Laylee was able to gain the support of 73,206 backers which equated to just over £2 million.
+Despite all this, the major advantage that this cute duo has is the support from a community that honestly believes in their success.
+Originating as a Kickstarter campaign, Yooka-Laylee was able to gain the support of 73,206 backers which equated to just over $2.5 million.
 This speaks volumes about gaming demand for nostalgic experiences and just how captivated gamers were with the Nintendo 64 giants.

 Outside of the issues that were present in its predecessors, Yooka-Laylee has won the hearts of many with its own charms.
 Players revisit old areas with new powers and just frolic around in platforming bliss.
 For those of you who are itching to get your hands on this title, you can find it on Xbox One, Playstation 4, PC, and Mac.
 So, what’s next for our quirky bibliophiles?
 Yooka-Laylee is set to come to the Nintendo Switch sometime later this year.
 That means you get to take our friends and roll up hills, glide, and disappear on the go.

 What are your thoughts on Yooka-Laylee?
 Feel free to comment and let us know.
 With the current community support behind it, we could see the potential introduction of new 3D platformers.
-One thing is certain though, if you’re playing Yooka-Laylee it’s about to get wild!
+One thing is certain though, if you’re playing Yooka-Laylee it’s about to get wild.

 [Featured Image by Drew Angerer/Getty Images]